-In a 1993 shipping case known as The Ikarian Reefer[i] Mr Justice Cresswell set out what are regarded as the classic statement of the duties and responsibilities of expert witnesses.
-These are principles which have been endorsed by the courts in other cases and are largely reflected in the Civil Procedure Rules 1998.
+In a 1993 shipping case known as The Ikarian Reefer[i], Mr Justice Cresswell set out what is regarded as the classic statement of the duties and responsibilities of expert witnesses.
+These principles have been endorsed by the Courts in other cases and are largely reflected in the Civil Procedure Rules 1998.

 These are the principles.

-The principle that expert reports should be independent stands and the Civil Procedure Rules emphasis that experts have a duty to help the court on matters within their expertise and that duty overrides any obligation to the person from whom experts have received instructions or by whom they are paid (CPR 35.3).
+The principle that expert reports should be independent stands and the Civil Procedure Rules (CPR) emphasise that experts have a duty to help the Court on matters within their expertise.
+That duty overrides any obligation to the person from whom experts have received instructions or by whom they are paid (CPR 35.3).

 This may be a little pedantic but I do not see how it can really be said that expert reports should be influenced in form and content by the exigencies of litigation.
-CPR 35.1 says that expert evidence shall be restricted to that which is reasonably required to resolve the proceedings.
-So the scope of an expert’s report will be limited in line with the court’s directions and needs to address issues within an expert’s expertise.
-The Civil Procedure Rules also set out at Part 35 some formal requirements for reports.
+CPR 35.1 says that expert evidence shall be restricted to what is reasonably required to resolve the proceedings.
+So the scope of an expert's report will be limited in line with the Court's directions and needs to address issues within an expert's expertise.
+The CPR also sets out at Part 35 some formal requirements for reports.

-This principle has probably been modified by Practice Direction 35.2.1 which says ‘Expert evidence should be the independent product o the expert uninfluenced by the pressures of litigation’.
+This principle has probably been modified by Practice Direction 35.2.1, which says: "Expert evidence should be the independent product of the expert uninfluenced by the pressures of litigation."
 That puts it rather better.

-2. An expert witness should provide independent assistance to the court by way of objective unbiased opinion in relation to matters within his/her expertise.
+2. An expert witness should provide independent assistance to the Court by way of objective, unbiased opinion in relation to matters within their expertise.
 An expert witness in the High Court should never assume the role of an advocate.